Joseph Thurman Pearson Jr.: Life and career

+The Twins: Virginia and Jane (1917), Michener Art Museum.
+Awarded PAFA's 1917 Beck Gold Medal; awarded AIC's 1918 Potter Palmer Award; awarded a Gold Medal at the 1926 Sesquicentennial Exhibition.

 He attained early notoriety as a landscape painter for works influenced by Japanese art, and often featuring birds and animals.
 Among these was On the Valley, exhibited at PAFA in 1916:

 Joseph T. Pearson, Jr., has had his great moment this year; he reached a high note of achievement that does not often occur in the thorn-pricked paths of an artistic career.
 His "On the Valley" not only won the Edward T. Stotesbury prize for a painting never before exhibited—a prize which is awarded by the Directors—but he was also given the unanimous vote for the Temple gold medal by the painters' jury.
 The composition is distinctly decorative in treatment and very original in conception, with bare, sweeping hillsides, veiled in mist, in the distance, beneath which the still valley opens out before us.
 The arrangement of two geese and a haunting old tree-stump in the foreground realizes a special quality belonging to Mr. Pearson's art, and in the middle distance is suggestively shown a green bank and trees and a boat, broadly painted, flat in tone, remiscent perhaps of Puvis de Chavannes.
 There is much poetry and beauty in this picture and the artist has succeeded in making others feel as he felt, transversing the banks of the Schuylkill, the beautiful serenity of what lay before him not alone in the actual scene, but heightened by an impassioned imagination.

 Pearson painted a trio of full-length portraits of his wife Emily, including Study in Gray (1905).
 He painted a full-length portrait of his eldest daughter Ruth as a child, and at least two double portraits of his twin daughters, Virginia and Jane.
 The 1917 double portrait depicted the girls in identical pink dresses, flanking a sewing table and standing before a deep blue mural.
 The Twins: Virginia and Jane received multiple awards, and has become Pearson's most famous work.

 Pearson volunteered his skills during World War I, camouflaging ships at the Philadelphia Naval Yard.
 He was powerfully affected by the war, and turned to religious painting late in his career.

 Several PAFA instructors were invited to paint murals for the Pennsylvania Building at the 1926 Sesquicentennial Exposition in Philadelphia.
 Agriculture was the theme assigned to Pearson, whose lunette-shaped mural, Harvesting, was installed inside the building's north wing.
 (Note: "Over the Agricultural exhibit and in view across the entire building through the Rotunda was a mural by Joseph T. Pearson Jr., depicting Harvesting.")
 It was the same size—10.75 ft in height and 21.5 ft in length—as Daniel Garber's lunette mural, A Wooded Watershed, installed opposite it.